| I read an article recently about a home improvement con

 social behavior of primates and other social animals in which we have seen the existence

+of both individualism and communalism.
 Small wonder that the pets most loved by humans are cats and dogs, and precisely

 because each appeals to one of these two conflicting sides of human nature.
 The dog is